harishbommakanti/harishbommakanti.github.io/content/experience.md

 > *May 2021 - Aug.
 2021*

 - Enabled pipelines to expose AI chip statistics such as temperature readings to end-users using Python and C.
-- Added 5+ new PCIe features and improved boot flow procedure for use in the customer facing Python API.
+- Streamlined the customer facing Python API with 5+ new PCIe features and a more robust boot flow.
 - Collaborated with other software and hardware teams frequently to resolve product specification issues.
 - Operated under the Agile Scrum methodology and completed 200% of the work assigned for the term.